 Investigation into Aurora Behavioral Healthcare-Santa Rosa, LLC and Signature Healthcare Services, LLC

-Systemic Labor Code Violations Affecting Hundreds of Employees, Alleged in Lawsuit Teresa Brooke v.
+Systemic Labor Code Violations Affecting Thousands of Employees, Alleged in Lawsuit Teresa Brooke v.
 Aurora Behavioral Healthcare-Santa Rosa, LLC and Signature Healthcare Services, LLC; Sonoma County Superior Court Case No. SCV 261926

 In this whistleblower lawsuit, our client, Plaintiff Teresa Brooke, is seeking an award of monetary penalties on behalf of Aurora/Signature employees and the State of California.
 In addition, she seeks what is known as “injunctive” relief: an order directing Aurora/Signature to change its business practices to address the alleged violations and ensure patient and worker safety going forward.
-Ms. Brooke also claims that she was illegally fired for her actions in opposition to Aurora/Signature’s practices—including (i) trying to limit patient admissions because of understaffing concerns and (ii) reporting related safety issues to the California Department of Public Health.
+Plaintiff also claims that she was illegally fired for her actions in opposition to Aurora/Signature’s practices.

-The lawsuit potentially affects all employees from April 2016 to present.
-The case is currently set for trial in January 2020.
+The lawsuit potentially affects all employees in California from April 2016 to present.
+The case is currently set for trial in April 2020.